tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : The version of the TLS protocol by which the client wishes to communicate during this session.
 This SHOULD be the latest (highest valued) version supported by the client.
-For this version of the specification, the version will be 3.4 (see
+For this version of the specification, the version will be 3.4.
+(See
-  {{backward-compatibility}} for details about backward compatibility).
+  {{backward-compatibility}} for details about backward compatibility.)

 random
 : A client-generated random structure.